 Focus is now the new umbrella term for Do Not Disturb (including spin-off modes Sleep and Driving), as you'll only find Focus in the Settings app in place of Do Not Disturb from days prior.
 With Focus, you can now create custom Do Not Disturb modes based on your needs throughout the day.
 It's essentially Do Not Disturb that is more fleshed out with more consistent settings that you select.
 Basically, what do you want to focus on right now?
 Once you set up your Focus modes and enable one, you will only allow notifications from specific people and apps, trigger specific Shortcut Automations, and it can even rearrange your Home screen to pages that you choose.

 The preset Focus options are pretty much what you'd expect: Work, Personal, Sleep, Driving, Fitness, Gaming, and Reading.
 But if what you want to focus on isn't one of those preset options, you can create a custom one complete with a name and personal icon.
 Some of the Focuses can be triggered automatically when an event happens, such as connecting a game controller, starting a workout on your best Apple Watch, or even when specific apps are launched.
-You can always turn a Focus on manually too, and over time, your device uses intelligence to turn a Focus on at "opportune times," or you can set up specific times that it is enabled (i.e., 9 am to 5 pm for a Work Focus).
+You can always turn a Focus on manually too, and over time, your device uses intelligence to turn a Focus on at "opportune times."
+You can even set up specific times that it is enabled (i.e., 9 am to 5 pm for a Work Focus).

 But what makes a Focus tick, especially for me?
 It gives me the ability to personalize the people and apps that I get notifications from while it's enabled.
-And iOS 15 can even recognize contacts across different apps, such as iMessage, Telegram, WhatsApp, and more.
+And iOS 15 can even recognize contacts across different apps, such as iMessage, Slack, Telegram, WhatsApp, and more.

 For example, in my Work Focus, I have selected to receive notifications from my colleagues here at iMore (though I also made an exception for my husband in case of emergencies), and I only opted to allow work-related apps to send me notifications, like Slack for chat and Spark for email.
 My Sleep Focus allows only my immediate family and husband to reach me, and I allow no apps to get through because I want my shut-eye.
 On my Entertainment Focus, I only let my husband reach me and opt for notifications only from my video streaming apps.
 I also have customized Home screens for each of these Focus modes so that I only have the apps I need and nothing more — this eliminates unnecessary distractions when I need to work, and why do I need my social media when I'm trying to catch up on my latest binge-watch?